giancarlovisconti/giancarlovisconti.github.io/dissertation.md

 react to negative events.
 If they are strategic, they should also update their policies leftwards after natural disasters.
 For example, I have collected preliminary evidence showing that right-wing presidents in Chile tend to adopt traditional left-wing policies, such as increasing taxes, after catastrophes.
 I plan to keep collecting evidence to test a theory that describes how parties and politicians react to events that affect their constituents.
-My book project, Voters and Parties’ Preferences in Adverse Conditions, combines my dissertation (how voters react to negative events) with this new agenda (how parties react to negative events). </p>
+My book project, "Voters and Parties’ Preferences in Adverse Conditions," combines my dissertation (how voters react to negative events) with this new agenda (how parties react to negative events). </p>